carmen-timpau/BBO-Capstone-Project/data/dataset_datasheets/wk1_input_data_datasheet.md

 **Composition:**

 This is now a static dataset saved as a .pkl file, which stores a weekly data snapshot of all 8 black-box functions’ datasets that have been collected so far after Week 1 of the Black-Box Optimisation Capstone Project.
-This includes all initial datasets that have been provided at the beginning of this project by Imperial College London for all 8 unknown objective functions, as well as the new set of points (1 per function) that has been predicted by the BBO Week 1 Bayesian Optimisation pipeline, and used to query the black-box functions in Week 1.
-Submitted weekly input queries (1 new query point predicted per function) has been processed by Imperial College London by executing the black-box functions and the obtained outputs have been sent back as results.
+This includes all initial datasets that have been provided at the beginning of this project by Imperial College London for all 8 unknown objective functions.

 The **structure**, **size** and **format** of this dataset (saved as a .pkl file) is as follows: